-4.7.59 - The Town Plans translate this strategy to the neighbourhood level and set out Ealing Council's Symbitions for place making.
-To deliver the town-level strategies and their associated policies, a number Development Sites have been identified.
-The selection these Development Sites was the subject of a detailed assessment and a 'call for sites.'
+4.7.59 - The Town Plans translate this strategy to the neighbourhood level and set out Ealing Council's ambitions for place making.
+To deliver the town-level spatial strategies and their associated policies, a number of Development Sites have been identified.
+The selection of these Development Sites was the subject of a detailed assessment and a 'call for sites.'